 She is a senior teacher trainer and has taught throughout the United States and overseas.
 Awtar uses generous doses of humor to inspire her students to expand, both in group and private classes.

-Awtar has been married 30 years and her daughter is also a Kundalini Yoga teacher.
+Awtar has been married 30 years, with one daughter who is also a Kundalini Yoga teacher.
 She is the director of The Kundalini Yoga Center in San Francisco.

 Daya Singh: The Four Pillars of Sikh Dharma – Guidelines for Conscious Living; Gurbani, Gurmukhi, Naad Yoga, and Nitnem